ninivert/prk-stencil-mpiomp-chapel/README.md

 ### Cineca Marconi

-This cluster has Intel OmniPath (100Gb/s) high-performance network (https://chapel-lang.org/docs/main/platforms/omnipath.html), so I set `CHPL_COMM_SUBSTRATE=ofi`.
+This cluster has the Intel OmniPath (100Gb/s) high-performance network (https://chapel-lang.org/docs/main/platforms/omnipath.html), so I set `CHPL_COMM_SUBSTRATE=ofi`.

 We load the most recent version of gcc (that also has an available openmpi installation, for reasons that will become apparent later...) installed on the cluster: